 What is the Purpose of a Vertical Air Receiver?

 The pressure switch or pressure transducer on your compressor monitors the pressure in your compressed air system.
 These devices need a reaction time, to cut in and to cut out.
-Without an air receiver, the cut-in and cut-out pressures are reached in seconds.
+Without a vertical, or horizontal air receiver, the cut-in and cut-out pressures are reached in seconds.
 This causes the compressor to run unstable and it will damage your compressor.
 With an air receiver with a volume of about 10 % to 20 % of your compressor output per minute, your compressor will operate within design parameters.

 The air receiver allows the compressed air to cool down in the receiver and water will condense inside the receiver.
 The moisture in the compressed air is not desirable and must be removed.
 This condensation must be drained from the air receiver on a regular basis.